Cape Byron Light: Lighthouse history

 The Cape Byron Lightstation is the most well known and highly visited lightstation in Australia.
-Standing on the most eastern point of Australia, the sweep of the light is clearly visible from the Byron Bay township which serves to reinforce its presence in the environment and evokes a sense of identity and "ownership" by the local community.
-The headland is also a significant tourist attraction in Australia due to the unique interaction of the natural and cultural factors and the evocative image of the tower standing against a dramatic coastal environment.
-The architectural intactness of the buildings in its spectacularly picturesque setting serves as a potent symbol of human activity in an often wild and treacherous environment.
+Standing on the most eastern point of Australia, the sweep of the light is visible from the Byron Bay township which evokes a sense of identity and "ownership" by the local community.
+The headland is also a significant tourist attraction in Australia due to the interaction of the natural and cultural factors and the image of the tower standing against a coastal environment.

 As well as a historic value, the Cape Byron headland has a thriving future and contemporary significance.
 Developed in conjunction with the tourist appeal of the site, various educational initiatives are run to raise public awareness and appreciation for the Aboriginal culture of the cape.
 Named Walgun by the local Arakwal people (meaning The Shoulder), these initiatives aim to explore the traditional ownership of the headland by the Bundjalung people and how the Aboriginal cultural heritage values of the site are not confined to the past but are flourishing due to the joint care, control and custodianship of the reserve by the Arakwal people.